-Individual Advocacy, First Nations, Métis and Inuit Engagement providing support to develop the skills to be an effective self-advocate.
+Individual Advocacy, First Nations, Métis and Inuit Engagement amplifying their voice and views and providing support to develop the skills to be an effective self-advocate.

 Goal: Continue to adapt and improve advocacy procedures and practices to ensure that RCY remains responsive to the immediate needs of children, youth, young adults and those that support them.
 This is especially important considering the stress experienced in the broader system and lack of resources available to young people and their families and caregivers.